-If you're not getting this message and want to, contact Kathy Cataneo to be added to this PI/PD list.
+(If you're not getting this message and want to add your name to the PI/PD list,

-(3) All proposals to the New Hampshire Charitable Foundation MUST be coordinated with Diane Schaefer, UNH Advancement Office/UNH Foundation.
-More Info
+New Hampshire Charitable Foundation: All proposals MUST be coordinated with Suellen Peluso, Senior Director of Corporate & Foundation Relations, UNH Advancement Office/UNH Foundation.

-(4) Internal competitions for programs of high interest will be announced by the Director of Research Development and Communications via an email that will contain the deadlines and details of the competition.
-Information also will be posted on the LSPs to Act on Now page.
+Programs of high interest: Internal competitions will be announced by the Director of Research Development via an email that will contain the deadlines and details of the competition.
+Open competitons will appear on the internal competiton portal site.

 These programs include (but are not limited to) the following:

-(5) For all other sponsors/programs, please indicate your interest in applying by sending to to the Director of Research Development no later than 2 months before the sponsor's deadline:
+If a competion is not underway, then please indicate your interest in applying by sending an email to Kathy Cataneo no later than 2 months before the sponsor's deadline that includes:

 - 1-2 page summary of your intended project

-If more PIs indicate interest than the number of proposals allowed, the Director of Research Development, in consultatons with the Senior Vice Provost for Research and an Advisory Committee, will determine whether an internal competition will be conducted to inform their strategic choices re: which proposals will go forward from UNH.
+If more individuals indicate interest than the number of proposals allowed, the Director of Research Development, in consultation with the Senior Vice Provost for Research and an Advisory Committee, will determine whether an internal competition will be conducted to inform their strategic choices re: which proposals will go forward from UNH.